visit-dav/visit/src/doc/cli_manual/functions.rst

     screen space.

 screenY : double
-    A double that is the Y cooridinate of the pick point in normalized [0,1] screen space.
+    A double that is the Y coordinate of the pick point in normalized [0,1] screen space.

 return type : CLI_return_t